Hodgdon Yachts

-Hodgdon Yachts (incorporated as Hodgdon Shipbuilding, LLC and previously known as "Hodgdon Brothers" yard) is a builder of yachts and specialized military vessels, based in East Boothbay, Maine.
-It is a family-run business that was founded in 1816—reputedly the oldest continuously operating family boatbuilder in the United States.
+Hodgdon Shipbuilding, LLC, known as Hodgdon Yachts, is an American shipbuilding company that builds yachts and specialized military vessels, based in East Boothbay, Maine.
+It is a family-run business founded in 1816—the oldest continuously operating family boatbuilder in the United States, predating the Burger Boat Company by 47 years.

 Hodgdon Yachts is noted for building superyachts, both sail and power, using advanced composite materials and construction techniques.
 It's also noted for its ability to incorporate those advanced materials into traditional designs that employ modern electronic and mechanical marine systems.
 The company has several divisions—yachts, custom tenders, yacht interiors, yacht services and military composites with offices in Boothbay, Maine, Newport, Rhode Island and Monaco.

 History

 In 1816, founder, Caleb Hodgdon with brother Tyler, added boatbuilding as "Hodgdon Brothers" in East Boothbay on the Damariscotta River to Caleb's sawmill and gristmill businesses with the construction of a 42-foot "pinky" fishing schooner, Union, launched in 1818.
 From 1850 and 1895 the yard built and launched 24 commercial schooners.
 Caleb turned the business over to sons, C. George and James P. Hodgdon, in 1870.
 Successive generations of Hodgdons maintained the business, as siblings left and returned from boatbuilding enterprises, elsewhere in Maine.

 The business regained vitality during the Korean War, when it built twelve naval patrol boats.
 A fire destroyed most of the yard's buildings and records in 1954 during this run of producing patrol boats.
 Within three years, brothers William and Charles, and George I., Sr. died.